-As the stranger rides off, the camera shows the grave marker: "Marshall Jim Duncan."
+As the stranger rides off, the camera shows the grave marker: "Marshal Jim Duncan."

-There is a scene in High Plains Drifter where this lady tells the stranger, "Ever since Marshall Duncan's death, the people in this town are afraid of strangers."
+There is a scene in High Plains Drifter where this lady tells the stranger, "Ever since Marshal Duncan's death, the people in this town are afraid of strangers."

 "When the Stranger says: 'What is the meaning of this city?

 Do you huddle close together because you love each other?'